 Hull Long Term Unemployed Programme

-Two programmes commenced in Hull on 9th August.
-Aimed at long term unemployed and economically inactive people from specific areas of Hull, both programmes run until the end of November 2018 and include the opportunity of an 8-day residential sail at the start of October.
-Limited places are still available.
+Two programmes to commence in Hull 18 February 2019.
+Aimed at long term unemployed and economically inactive people from specific postcodes of Hull, both programmes run until the end of May 2019 and include the opportunity of an 8-day residential sail.
+Come along to our presentation on 4 February 2019 from 12:30pm to 2:00pm at the Hull Minster Parish Centre, Trinity Square HU1 2JJ to hear more about it.
+Tel: 01482 333303 for more information.

 A programme for young people aged 16-19 recently concluded on the North Bank.
 Funded though Marr Seafood’s, the programme commenced in April 2018 and included an 8-day residential sail to the Isle of White.
 Twelve NEET young people completed the programme and are now working intensively with our move on team to secure places in further education in September, commence training or start work.
 One young person started an apprenticeship early August and another commences college in York this September.
 A third is currently doing well on a training course which includes work experience with the NHS.